sanjeevai/disaster-response-pipeline/README.md

 ### 4. Conclusion

-Some information about training data set as seen on main page of web app.
+Some information about training data set as seen on the main page of the web app.

 ![genre](img/genre.jpg)